Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 Historic Urban Landscape (HUL)

 HERITAGE hands-on was the initiator and organizer of the dissemination of the HUL Approach in Indonesia together with other stakeholders.
 We developed HUL Quick Scan Methods with the collaboration of experts from the Netherlands and Indonesia.
-Universities, local governments, and non-government agencies are invited to take part in workshops of the HUL Quick Scan.
+Universities, local governments, and non-government agencies are invited to take part in workshops on the HUL Quick Scan.
 This method will be further developed and applied in various workshops in Indonesia and other countries.

 In 2018 this approach was introduced during capacity building workshops and training in the former tin-mining town of Muntok, West Bangka, South of Sumatra, Indonesia.

-Besides the workshop, we organized HUL Training for professionals that was supported by UNESCO Jakarta Office and WHITRAP (World Heritage Institute of Training and Research for the Asia Pacific Region) and local stakeholders.
+Besides the workshop, we organized HUL Training for professionals that was supported by the UNESCO Jakarta Office and WHITRAP (World Heritage Institute of Training and Research for the Asia Pacific Region) and local stakeholders.

 WHITRAP Newsletter Issue 43, January 2019

 For the period 2018-2020, there will be a series of capacity-building training for museum professionals in Indonesia to strengthen the museum revitalization program launched by the Ministry of Education and Culture of Indonesia in 2010.
 The targeted participants are 30 persons representing public and private museums.

 Trainers are museum professionals from Indonesia and the Netherlands.